Oats are the kind of food you buy knowing they last for ages. You don’t have to worry about them, and you’ll eat them

 If this sounds like you, then you’re in the right place, as we’re running through how to store oatmeal, how to tell if oatmeal has gone bad, and how long you can expect your oatmeal to last.

 Oatmeal is known as a breakfast favorite for many people.
 If you can get through a bag of oatmeal within weeks, you will probably never have to worry about its expiration date.
 However, if you don’t cook oatmeal regularly, you might be wondering when it is good until.

-The truth is that both raw oatmeal (oats) and cooked oatmeal can go bad.
+It’s true that raw oats and cooked oatmeal can spoil.

 Oats, when stored properly, can last between one to two years, usually months past their “best by” date in good storage conditions.
 However, it is useful to keep in mind that even though it might be safe to eat oats past their best-by date, their quality, flavor, and nutritional values might change.

 If, on the contrary, you decide to make a big batch of cooked oatmeal and you are wondering how long you can keep it in the fridge: the answer is 4-6 days.

 If you left your cooked oatmeal outside of the fridge for over 2 hours (at room temperature), it’s time to throw it away.